 - Do not sit for longer than your healthcare provider recommends.
 He or she may tell you not to sit for longer than 30 minutes at a time.

-- Follow your caregiver's instructions about using pillows to help position your body.
+- Follow your healthcare provider's instructions about using pillows to help position your body.

 What do I need to know about activity?

-Ask your caregiver when you can resume your normal daily activities.
-Ask when you can start to exercise and what exercises are best for you.
+Ask your healthcare provider when you can do your normal daily activities again.
+Ask when you can start to exercise and which exercises are best for you.
 Avoid activities and exercise that cause joint pain.
 You may need to see a physical or occupational therapist.
-These therapists teach you how to move safely with your new joint.
+These therapists teach you how to safely move with your new joint.
 They teach you activities and exercises that help make your bones and muscles stronger.